 - Surely the only reason for the scene in Beat the Devil where Gwen is shown in the crow's nest of the boat, stretching her long, shapely legs.

 Gwendolyn: Harry, we must beware of these men.
 They are desperate characters.

 Gwendolyn: Not one of them looked at my legs!

 - Clueless.
 The film that gave The '90s the mini skirt.

 Christian: Nice stems.

-- This is parodied in The Naked Gun 33 1/3 which has the up the legs shot repeat itself several times, to the point that it shows TWO knees.
+- This is parodied in The Naked Gun 33 1/3 which has the up-the-legs shot repeat itself several times, to the point that it shows TWO pairs of knees.

 - Parodied in Hot Shots!.
 "I had them lengthened.
 Now they go all the way up."
 The sequel parodied it as well with Michelle having apparently broken three Thighmasters with hers.